VeriFIT/unite/README.md

 Make sure you run a build script (build.sh or build.bat) before attempting to run anything, or use the -b parameter when running the run_all script!

 #### Option 1) Run all at once
-The easiest way to run the Universal Analysis Adapter.
+The easiest way to run Unite.
 Outputs of all three components of the Adapter will be saved in a *cloned_repo*/log directory.

 ##### Linux
 - Use the run_all.sh script.
 Then use ctrl+c to exit.